squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 You may be concerned that the having five access rules instead of three may have an impact on the cache performance.
 In our experience this is not the case.
 Squid is able to handle a moderate amount of access control checking without degrading overall performance.
 You may like to verify that for yourself, however.

-=== Differences between ''src'' and ''srcdomain'' ACL types === For the ''srcdomain'' ACL type, Squid does a reverse lookup of the client's IP address and checks the result with the domains given on the ''acl'' line.
+=== Differences between ''src'' and ''srcdomain'' ACL types === For the ''srcdomain'' ACL type, Squid does a reverse lookup of the client's IP address and checks the result with the domains given on the ''SquidConf:acl'' line.
 With the ''src'' ACL type, Squid converts hostnames to IP addresses at startup and then only compares the client's IP address.
 The ''src'' ACL is preferred over ''srcdomain'' because it does not require address-to-name lookups for each request.

 == I set up my access controls, but they don't work!  why? == If ACLs are giving you problems and you don't know why they aren't working, you can use this tip to debug them.